Reduce LTL Shipping Costs: 7 Strategies to Implement

 5) Plan Ahead & Extend Your Delivery Lead Windows

-The more notice carriers have about your future loads, the more they’re able to optimize assets like drivers, trucks and warehouse space.
+The more notice carriers have about your future LTL shipments, the more they’re able to optimize assets like drivers, trucks and warehouse space.
 Besides, planning ahead also gives you more time to pack and stage your freight in a way that ensures a smooth, efficient load-out, which also saves carriers money.
 Bottom line – if you can give carriers more time to plan, and you can guarantee a quick loading process, you’ll likely see lower rates.

 6) Consider Offering Late Pick Ups